anishathalye/porcupine/README.md

 ## Notes

 Porcupine's API is not stable yet.
-Please vendor this package before using it.
+Please vendor this package before using it, or if you are using Go modules, make sure you have selected a specific tag or commit.

 If Porcupine runs really slowly on your model/history, it may be inevitable, due to state space explosion.
 See [this